ErvinTyx/Assignment-Integrative-Programming/refence.md

 `php artisan migrate:rollback --step=<n>`
 is to undo the changes to the database that save, n means the number times to revert

+To generate seed data to database we can run
+`php artisan migrate --seed` or we can run `php artisan db:seed`

 `php artisan tinker`
 interact with the database